 Add a whole lot of fresh basil and oregano (I am sure dry would work too).
 Then blend it up.

 Add more salt, pepper, balsamic, olive oil, a drizzle of honey…until it tastes how you want.
-If you have a Vitamix, that would make it really smooth.

 Quit printing out the same recipe over and over or searching online for that favorite you made last week.
 Check out my new Blank Recipe Journal!
 The perfect place to write down all those favorite recipes you find online!